 Note: Moody's appends numerical modifiers 1, 2, and 3 to each generic rating classification from "Aa" through "Caa."
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category.

-"NR" - Is assigned to unrated obligations.
+"NR" - Is assigned to unrated obligations, obligation and/or program.

 The following summarizes long-term ratings used by Fitch: